svof/svof/Developer readme.md

     bin/notify                           = LuaNotify library for signal processing bin/pl                               = Penlight library for a miscellany of useful features, cut=down version bin/default_prios                    = default priorities for Svof
-    doc/                                 = documentation in Sphinx.
+    bin/*.lua                            = pre-processed Lua files - don't edit these, but the raw-svo.*.lua ones instead. doc/                                 = documentation in Sphinx.
     output/                              = storage location for build systems own svo/                             = your own Svof that your Mudlet profile loads